temporalio/documentation/docs-src/cloud/api-keys/manage-api-keys.md

 tcld apikey delete --id <your-api-key-id>
 ```

-### Enablement
+### Update access to an API Key

-You can temporarily disable an API Key and later, re-enable it.
+You can update access to an API Key by enabling or disabling it.

 After disabling an API Key, that API Key will no longer be able to authenticate with Temporal Cloud.
 Only enabled keys can authenticate with Temporal Cloud.

 #### Using the Cloud UI

-To disable/enable an API Key using the Cloud UI
+To update access to an API Key using the Cloud UI, follow these steps:

 1. [Login](https://cloud.temporal.io/) to the Cloud UI.
 2. Select **Settings** and choose **API Keys**.